WeSearch

 ⚡ TL;DR · AI summary

-A Southern California couple, psychiatrist Gladwin Gill and his wife Amelou Gill, pleaded not guilty to federal charges in a multimillion-dollar hospice fraud scheme.
-They are accused of submitting $5.2 million in false Medicare claims for services that were not medically necessary or provided, receiving over $4 million.
-The allegations stem from a scheme allegedly operated under their daughter's name due to prior legal issues.
-Their trial is set to begin on June 15 in Los Angeles.
+A Southern California couple, Gladwin and Amelou Gill, pleaded not guilty to federal charges related to an alleged multimillion-dollar hospice fraud scheme.
+Authorities accuse them of submitting $5.2 million in false Medicare claims for services that were not medically necessary or provided.
+The couple was arrested in April 2026 during an FBI raid on their Covina home.

 Original article